OoriData/Discord-AI-Agent/README.md

 Unless you buy an IPV4 add-on you need to use the session pooler version of the connection string, or you'll get `nodename nor servname provided, or not known`.
 Ref: https://github.com/orgs/supabase/discussions/33534

-If so, don't forget to include the tenant ID (e.g. `[USER].hjdsfghjfbdhsk`; teh part after the dot) or you'll get InternalServerError: Tenant or user not found
+If so, don't forget to include the tenant ID (e.g. `[USER].hjdsfghjfbdhsk`; the part after the dot) or you'll get InternalServerError: Tenant or user not found

 It's probably a good idea to have an app-level user, in order to assert least privilege.